 States.
 Most people listed a single state they intend to move to.
 But what was especially interesting were the clusters of states that many others reported they were considering.
 Some are fairly obvious, such as Tennessee, or Kentucky; Oregon, Washington and Idaho; North or South Carolina, Florida and Georgia; Delaware and Virginia; Arizona and Nevada; and Wyoming and Montana.
 But occasionally there were some disparate combinations of states that are not neighbors; in these cases you can see the complex family, friend, and other considerations that get plugged into a complex decision like choosing a retirement destination.

 Thank you to all of the Topretirements members who took the time to share – we greatly appreciate your input!
-Part 2 will be published in the next few days.
+Here is the link to the consolidated article of all results to the survey – Members Will Retire Out of State and More.

 Links to Previous Surveys